perikarya/qlabtools/README.md

 <h1>notes</h1>

-qlabtools uses <a href="https://github.com/ropensci/webchem">webchem</a> to query pubchem for chemical information used in the molarity and mass calculations. more functions will be added in the coming weeks.
+qlabtools uses <a href="https://github.com/ropensci/webchem">webchem</a> to query the pubchem database for chemical information used in the molarity and mass calculations. more functions will be added in the coming weeks.